CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/18-text-analysis-in-ai-foundry.md

 ## Task 3: Extract key phrases with Azure AI Language in Azure AI Foundry portal

-*Key phrases* are the most important pieces of information in text.
+*Key phrases* are the most important pieces of information in the text.
 Let's use the key phrase extraction capability of Azure AI Language to pull important information from a review.

 1. In the Language playground, select **Extract information (1)**.
 Then select the **Extract key phrases (2)** tile.